geodat-ai/.github/README.md

 # .github
-Organisation profile and public documentation for GeoDat AI.
+Organisation profile and public documentation for Geodat AI.